Eyesore123/portfolio-videos/README.md

 node upload.js [filename]

-for example, if you want to upload video.mp4 form videos folder, you type 'node upload.js video.mp4'
+for example, if you want to upload video.mp4 from videos folder, you type 'node upload.js video.mp4'

 Landing page image:

 <img width="1229" height="874" alt="videosite" src="https://github.com/user-attachments/assets/623bec3f-da96-4685-93df-5642e3dfb142" />

+## What I’ve learned

+How to use Cloudflare R2 for large file storage and configure access credentials.

+Implementing custom headers and authorization secrets for secure uploads.

+Managing large video files (over 500 MB) efficiently using R2.

+Writing Node.js scripts to automate uploads and JSON updates.

+Using @aws-sdk/client-s3 to interact with S3-compatible storage in Node.

+## Final words

+I'm planning to implement a better UI in the future, which would allow selecting and uploading multiple files without needing to edit the script.

+This project has been a great exercise in combining frontend development with cloud storage solutions, handling file streaming, and planning for future user interfaces.